 Prime is a good option as it means you can buy any product on Amazon.

-In recent years, Amazon has restricted access to select products, including the Amazon Essentials private label, from non-Prime members.
+Recently, Amazon has restricted access to select products, including the Amazon Essentials private label, from non-Prime members.

-In other instances, Prime members get exclusive product discounts that make it notably cheaper to shop at Amazon instead of other online retailers.
+Furthermore, Prime members get exclusive product discounts that make it notably cheaper to shop at Amazon instead of other online retailers.

-In addition to the shopping perks, Amazon’s video and music services have a wide selection of movies, TV shows, and songs to stream.
+Beyond the shopping perks, Amazon’s video and music services have a wide selection of movies, TV shows, and songs to stream.

-Parents of children can also benefit from choosing Prime.
+Parents of children can also benefit from choosing Amazon Prime.
 This is because they can share the benefits with their family members and save money by not having individual streaming plans.

-Both Amazon Student and Amazon Prime are both really good services if you plan to use Amazon for more than the occasional online purchase.
+Both Amazon Student and Amazon Prime are good services if you plan to use Amazon for more than the occasional online purchase.
 The free two-day shipping is definitely a nice touch as other online retailers are rolling out similar shipping policies.

 But, being able to bundle Prime Video, Prime Music, and Prime Reading can truly mean all your shopping and hobbies as a college student or working adult can be satisfied on Amazon.